 Prefabricated

-This fire station for the District of Saanich is one of the first mass timber buildings in Canada to target a zero-carbon building standard while being fully equipped for post-disaster response.
+The District of Saanich Fire Station is one of the first mass timber buildings in Canada to target a zero-carbon building standard while being fully equipped for post-disaster response.
 It will serve as a demonstration project and template for future post-disaster buildings.

 Mass timber to deliver a robust post-disaster facility

-The mass timber hybrid building will use a steel and timber post and beam system supporting cross-laminated timber (CLT) floors, a CLT roof suspended from glue-laminated timber (glulam) beams, and a mass timber shear wall.
+The mass timber hybrid building will use a steel and timber post and beam system supporting CLT floors, a CLT roof suspended from glulam beams and a mass timber shear wall.
 The suspended CLT roof supported by an upstand glulam beam leaves a void that can accommodate additional insulation, improving the overall thermal performance of the building.
 The suspension system will require a unique connection design replicated through the entire roof and could be developed as a typical connection to be used on future projects.
 Select portions of exposed mass timber will add warmth and character to the design.

 Ambitious environmental targets including a zero-carbon building standard